 On some models, you can customize your watch’s Do Not Disturb mode to allow some contacts’ calls and messages to come through.

 Even when you turn on DND mode, your watch still receives calls, text messages, and other notifications–it just doesn’t ring, vibrate, or light up the screen as they arrive.
-When you interact with your watch, you’ll see all those missed calls, text messages, and notifications.
+You’ll see all those missed calls, text messages, and notifications when you interact with your watch.

 Sleep Mode = dark screen and wake-up alarms only

-Sleep mode (also called Bedtime mode or Goodnight mode) turns off sound and vibration notifications so your sleep isn’t disrupted by incoming calls or other notifications.
-However, it doesn’t mute alarms so if you set any wake-up alarms, these continue to work.
+Sleep mode (also called Bedtime mode or Goodnight mode) turns off sound and vibration notifications so incoming calls or other notifications don’t disrupt your sleep.
+However, it doesn’t mute alarms, so if you set any wake-up alarms, these continue to work.

 Sleep mode also turns off the always-on screen and disables raise-to-wake.
 Depending on the watch, Sleep mode may also activate a low-light screen that shows only the time.